 Tegan began training dogs in 2013.
 She believes anything worth doing should be done with enthusiasm, a philosophy taught her by her first rescue dog.
 She is an eager student of dog behavior and is particularly interested in the emotional state of the dog in training.
 Tegan trains and competes in Agility with her dogs.
 She is a Certified Trick Dog Instructor and Stunt Dog judge.She will shortly complete the requirements to certify as a Dog Parkour Instructor--one of only three in the U.S.--and has been working to fulfill the requirements for her Certified Professional Dog Trainer registration through the APDT.
 Continuing education credits: Agility: One Mind Dogs Methodology Workshops with Chris Ott (2014) and Rachel Sanders(2016), Young Dog Sequencing with Justine Davenport(2018) Seminars: Stunt Dog Workshop with Kyra Sundance(2017), International Dog Parkour Association Workshop with Karin Coyne and Abigain Curtis(2017), Shape Up with Lori Stevens(2018), I-Cue with Kathy Sdao(2018) You can find out more about Tegan at Temerity Dogs.com.

 Kristina is widely known to her friends and family as that person who is always with a dog, long before she even had a pup to call her own!
-Whether she's dog sitting, fostering, or hanging out with her own dog, Lucy, she's happiest when a furry friend is near.
-As an intern, Kristina is excited to learn everything there is to know about dog training and looks forward to applying what she learns towards helping her future foster pups.
-She loves getting to know different personalities and learning how to communicate with each individual pup to help them become the best form of themselves.
-One of the most rewarding things in her life is seeing the progress and improvement to a pup's life when things finally click.
+Whether she's dog sitting, fostering, or hanging out with her own dog, Nova, she's happiest when a furry friend is near.
+Kristina is a, Certified Trick Dog Instructor, and she finds that one of the most rewarding things in her life is seeing the progress and improvement to a pup's life when things finally click.
+Kristina is a Certified Trick Dog Instructor and loves teaching all dogs, including her own crazy lab, new tricks.
+Feel free to reach out (firstname.lastname@example.org) if you have any questions.